Skip to Main Content

 Giving context will help deliver the appropriate tone and language in the output.

-• Example: "I'm drafting an email to my professor about why I missed class on Thursday" is more likely to generate a professional, apologetic tone.
+• Example: "I'm drafting an email to my professor about why I missed class on Thursday, analyze what I've written and tell me if it is appropriate" is more likely to provide feedback focused on a professional, apologetic tone.

 It is also helpful to give AI a role.